gissellafanador/data-analytics-portfolio/README.md

 # Gissell Duran – Data Analytics Portfolio

+Aspiring data analyst/data scientist with a background in psychology and client operations, focused on transforming data into actionable business insights.
-This portfolio showcases projects focused on data analysis, business insights, and data-driven decision-making using SQL, Python, and visualization tools.
+This portfolio highlights projects in customer analytics, retention analysis, and data-driven decision-making using SQL, Python, and visualization tools.

 ---